ryan258/bryancee-website/README.md

    npm install
    ```

+4. Create a `.env.local` file in the root directory and add any necessary environment variables (refer to `.env.example` if provided)

-4. Start the development server
+5. Start the development server
    ```
    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Project Structure
+## 📂 Project Structure

 ```
-bryan-cee-website/
+bryancee-website/
+├── public/
+│   ├── images/
+│   └── audio/
 ├── src/
 │   ├── app/
+│   │   ├── about/
 │   │   ├── music/
-│   │   │   └── page.tsx
+│   │   ├── services/
-│   │   ├── about/
+│   │   ├── media/
-│   │   │   └── page.tsx
+│   │   ├── events/
 │   │   ├── contact/
-│   │   │   └── page.tsx
-│   │   ├── events/
-│   │   │   └── page.tsx
 │   │   ├── layout.tsx
 │   │   └── page.tsx
 │   ├── components/
+│   │   ├── Header.tsx
+│   │   ├── Footer.tsx
 │   │   ├── MusicPlayer.tsx
-│   │   ├── AlbumCard.tsx
-│   │   ├── Header.tsx
-│   │   └── Footer.tsx
+│   │   └── ...
-│   └── styles/
+│   └── lib/
+├── styles/
 │   └── globals.css
-├── public/
-│   ├── audio/
-│   └── images/
-│       └── album-covers/
 ├── next.config.js
 ├── tailwind.config.js
 ├── tsconfig.json
-├── package.json
-└── README.md
+└── package.json
 ```

-## Current Status

-- Implemented responsive layout with Next.js and Tailwind CSS
-- Created custom MusicPlayer component with play/pause, next, and previous track functionality
-- Developed AlbumCard component for displaying album information
-- Integrated dynamic audio playback with automatic duration detection
-- Set up basic routing for main pages (Home, Music, About, Contact, Events)
+## 🔧 Available Scripts

+In the project directory, you can run:

+- `npm run dev`: Runs the app in development mode
+- `npm run build`: Builds the app for production
+- `npm start`: Runs the built app in production mode
+- `npm run lint`: Lints the codebase using ESLint
+- `npm run type-check`: Checks for TypeScript errors

-## Next Steps
+## 🚢 Deployment

-1. Implement the Events page with calendar and booking functionality
-2. Create a Contact form and integrate with a backend service
-3. Develop a Newsletter signup component and integrate with a mailing service
-4. Enhance the About page with Bryan's biography and achievements
-5. Implement server-side rendering for improved SEO
-6. Add animations and transitions for a more engaging user experience
-7. Integrate with a CMS for easy content management
-8. Implement unit and integration tests
-9. Set up CI/CD pipeline for automated deployments
+This project is set up to deploy to GitHub Pages using GitHub Actions.
+To deploy:

+1. Push your changes to the `main` branch
+2. The GitHub Actions workflow will automatically build and deploy the site to the `gh-pages` branch
+3. Your changes will be live at [https://ryan258.github.io/bryancee-website/](https://ryan258.github.io/bryancee-website/)

-## Contributing
+## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.